prisms-center/CASMcode_crystallography/python/doc/examples/prim/occ.rst

 Simple cubic binary
 -------------------

-This example constructs the prim for simple cubic crystal system with binary ("A", "B") occupation DoF.
+This example constructs the prim for simple cubic crystal system with binary ("A", "B") occupation degrees of freedom (DoF).

 To construct this prim, the following must be specified: